forem/forem/docs/installation/mac.md

 LoadError: dlopen(/Users/<username>/.rbenv/versions/2.6.5/lib/ruby/2.6.0/x86_64-darwin18/readline.bundle, 9): Library not loaded: /usr/local/opt/readline/lib/libreadline.<some version number>.dylib
 ```

 **_Solution:_** Run `ln -s /usr/local/opt/readline/lib/libreadline.dylib /usr/local/opt/readline/lib/libreadline.<some version number>.dylib` from the command line then run `bin/setup` again.
-You may have a different version or libreadline, so replace `<some version number>` with the version that errored.
+You may have a different version of libreadline, so replace `<some version number>` with the version that errored.

 ---